dev-xero/dev-xero/README.md

 ![Github Projects](https://user-images.githubusercontent.com/70282966/133939710-1fa1d271-83a4-4f77-9924-38b8cdf25b71.png)

- 1. Desktop virtual kryboard with TypeScript
+ 1. Virtual desktop keyboard with TypeScript
  2. Task Tracker app with simple task management features
  3. Weather App using React JS and Tailwind CSS
+ 4. Todo List app with better functionalities than the last using React JS and Tailwind